rajivrnyc/clinic-management-system/README.md

 - Return a String based visual representation of a room, its residents and the clinical staff members assigned to those residents.
 - Display a seating  chart which concisely displays each room and each person in their respective rooms.
 - The ability to find a room based on a given room number.
+- Adding a patient visit record to the model
+- Finding a patient within the model by name.
+- Viewing different rooms and areas in the model which reflect patient information including their most recent visit.
+- Displaying patient info.
+- A controller which can perform the tasks listed above in an easy to access menu.

 ### How to Run

 Describe how to run your program from the JAR file.
 Describe what arguments are needed (if any) and what they mean.
 - To run my program from a .jar file first make sure the .jar file is downloaded alongside clinicfile.txt
 - Open a command prompt
-- Change diretory to where the jar file is located.
+- Change diretory to where the repository is located.
-- Use the command "java -jar Milestone1.jar clinicfile.txt" where clinicfile.txt is the filepath to wherever clinicfile is located on your computer.
+- Use the command "java -jar res/Milestone2.jar res/clinicfile.txt res/clinic_commands.txt" where clinicfile.txt is the filepath to wherever clinicfile is located on your computer.
-- The only argument needed to accomplish this is clinicfile.txt which the jar reads and processes.
+- The only arguments needed to accomplish this is clinicfile.txt and clinic_commands.txt which the jar reads and processes.

 ### How to Use the Program

 Provide instructions on how to use the functionality in your program.
 If it is interactive, describe how to interact with your program.
 Pay particular attention to the parts that are not part of the example runs that you provide.
-- If the user passes in a clinic text file they will be able to witness the execution of the features listed above within the context of the clinic file that they pass in to the jar file.
+- If the user passes in a clinic text file they will be able to enter user input interactively to work with the clinic model or pass in a text file with a list of appropriate commands to interact with the model.
-- The model has not yet implemented interactivity.
+- You may quit out of the proram by pressing "q" when prompted for a menu option.

 ### Example Runs

 List any example runs that you have in res/ directory and provide a description of what each example represents or does.
 Make sure that your example runs are provided as *plain text files*.
 - I have an example run testing a clinic file where I inputted a text file which was then read into my driver class.
-The goal of this class was to test each of the main requirements for Milestone 1.
+The goal of this class was to pass in a clinic file.
-- Each requirement is subtitled and demonstrated with important and relevant attributes demonstrating how and why each method of mine succesffuly executed in accordance with the requirements.
-- The final requirements show that the structure of my model is sound as it accurately displays the location of each member of the clinic in their respective rooms alongside their assigned clinical staff members.
+- My test run goes through each command that the controller is capable of operating to demonstrate its function.
+- My test run shows that my example runs correctly when passed in information and exists the program once completed through a quit command.

 ### Design/Model Changes